Sawtooth Bridges: History

-East of the bridges at the Kearny Connection/"Swift Interlocking" (MP 7.2) it is possible for NJ Transit Midtown Direct trains on the Morris and Essex Lines and Montclair-Boonton Line to enter (via Track 6) and leave the Northeast Corridor.
-"Hudson Interlocking" (MP8.3) and the single track limited-use NJ Transit "Red Bridge", part of the Waterfront Connection, allows trains access to the NEC when travelling to or from Newark Penn in the west.
-It is generally used by NJ Transit's North Jersey Coast Line or Raritan Valley Line trains access to Hoboken Terminal on the Hudson Waterfront.

 Replacement and expansion to four tracks

 The Sawtooth Bridges, considered a part of major bottleneck in the busiest section of the Northeast Corridor, are slated for replacement as part of the Gateway Program, an infrastructure improvement program along 10 miles of the rail line between Newark and New York.
 The plans call for expansion of the right-of-way to four tracks and would also include the construction of new bridges in the Kearny Meadows over Newark Turnpike and Belleville Turnpike.
 Initial stages of replacement of the nearby Portal Bridge over the Hackensack River began in 2019.

 In March 2020, the Federal Railroad Administration (FRA) issued an environmental assessment.
 Construction would involve the building of a new bridge (Sawtooth Bridge North), where service would be transferred during the demolition of existing Sawtooth Bridge south and building of its replacement.
 The project will also build a new viaduct for NJ Transit Track 5.
 As of 2020, the projected year for completion was 2029.
 As of January 2025, the estimated construction completion is in 2032.